openvinotoolkit/openvino/docs/IE_DG/supported_plugins/CPU.md

 ### Fusing Convolution and Depthwise Convolution Layers Grouped with Simple Layers

+A combination of two groups: a group of a Convolution or a Binary Convolution layer with simple layers, and a group of a Depthwise Convolution layer with simple layers.
+It results in a single layer called *Convolution* or *Binary Convolution*:

 > **NOTE**: This pattern is possible only on CPUs with support of Streaming SIMD Extensions 4.2
 > (SSE 4.2) and Intel AVX2 Instruction Set Architecture (ISA).

-A combination of a group of a Convolution (or Binary Convolution) layer and simple layers and a group of a Depthwise Convolution layer and simple layers results in a single layer called *Convolution* (or *Binary Convolution*):
-> **NOTE**: Depthwise convolution layers should have the same values for the `group`, input channels, and output channels parameters.
+> Also, Depthwise convolution layers should have the same values for the `group`, input channels, and output channels parameters.

 ![conv_depth_01]

 ### Fusing Convolution and Sum Layers